 You need to decide how much you are willing to spend as there is a huge range of prices when it comes to pet supplies and harnesses are no different, especially if you go for a designer brand.
 There’s no point spending a fortune on a puppy harness as it’s at risk of being chewed and they will soon outgrow it.
 A harness for an adult dog will last longer and here investing more initially may save you money in the long run.

 An adjustable harness is a must; you need the harnesses to be tight enough so Fido can’t escape or get caught up in branches etc. but not so tight that it rubs or causes discomfort, be aware that some of the smaller harnesses don’t have as many adjustment points like the ones for bigger dogs, so if you have a pooch who is a bit portly or has a thick neck get the tape measure out before you buy.

-Many small dogs have delicate skin, so padding is an absolute must, especially if they are going to be wearing the harness for long periods, for example, if you have an active dog that enjoys hiking.
+Many small dogs have delicate skin, so a soft padding material for a harness is an absolute must, especially if they are going to be wearing the harness for long periods, for example, if you have an active dog that enjoys hiking.
 Padding around the chest and belly straps will provide extra comfort whilst preventing chafing and sores, which can occur with some basic harnesses.

 A Front Clip

 This isn’t essential, but if your pooch pulls like a freight train, it might be a good idea.
 They offer improved steering and can help with pulling and to be honest, a lot of the harnesses available these days are dual clip, so you might as well choose one with this feature in case you ever need it.